cusma/d-asa/docs/regulations.md

 > Debt instruments are exposed to default risks.

-> Default is the failure to pay the lenders’ according to the payment obligations.
+> Default is the failure to pay the lenders according to the payment obligations.

 > Default processes require the intervention of regulatory bodies and courts, therefore
 > the D-ASA default status bridges the default process off-chain.